 A. FINANCIAL INCLUSION

-Government of India launched Atal Pension Yojana for the bene t of all citizensespecially for the poor and under privileged.
+The Government of India launched Atal Pension Yojana for the bene it of all citizensespecially for the poor and under privileged.
 Under APY it is open for the age groupbetween 18 - 40 years.
 After completion of 60 years of age the subscribers will be givenguaranteed minimum pension ranging between Rs.
-1000 - Rs.
+1000 Rs.
 5000 per month depending upontheir contribution.
-The enrollment as on 31 March 2017 in the schemes is 49369(PMJJBY)72460 (PMSBY) and 3842 (APY) respectively.
+The subscriber through our Bank numbered 6609 as on 31 March 2018.

 B. FINANCIAL LITERACY

 During the reporting cycle the Bank has conducted such literacy programmes in fourteen(14) villages around Tamil Nadu and twelve (12) meetings in schools.
-Adequate measureshave been taken under this process to impart nancial education for the underprivilegedsections including educational institutions.
+Adequate measureshave been taken under this process to impart _inancial education for the underprivilegedsections including educational institutions.
 Further the Bank has tied up with twoagencies viz.
-Common Wealth Inclusive Growth Foundation and Bharathi Women DevelopmentCentre which has engaged the services of 146 Business Correspondents to serve the remoteand unbanked regions in Tamilnadu.
+Commonwealth Inclusive Growth Foundation and Velicham Finance Pvt.
+Ltdwhich have engaged the services of 146 Business Correspondents to serve the remote andunbanked regions in Tamil Nadu.
 The villagers were educated about the Indian Bankingsystem the use of technology digital products security aspects etc.

 EMPLOYEES STOCK OPTION SCHEME (ESOS)